XTLS/Xray-install/README.md

 ## About logs

-Xray will not use `/var/log/xray/*` defaultly.
+Xray will not use `/var/log/xray/*` by default.
 You can specify the log files in Xray's config to use `/var/log/xray/*`, or install with `--without-logfiles` to avoid installing the log files.